-Android tablets range from around £50 to £500 (though a few cost even more).
-They vary in size and quality, but some are exceptionally good value indeed and are typically the best iPad alternatives.
+Android tablets vary in size and quality, but some are exceptionally good value indeed and are typically the best iPad alternatives.
 In the chart below we rank the best Android tablets available to buy in the UK in 2017.

-There are also new tablets launching in 2017 which we haven't yet reviewed.
-If you don't specifically need an Android tablet, be sure to check out our list of the best tablets for any operating system, including the latest iPads and Windows tablets.
+There are also new tablets launching in 2017 which we haven't yet reviewed, and if you don't specifically need an Android tablet, be sure to check out our list of the best tablets for any operating system, including the latest iPads and Windows tablets.

 Android itself is quite similar to iOS, the iPad’s software.
-The latest version is Android 7.0 Nougat but many tablets still come with Android 6 Marshmallow, or even Android 5 Lollipop, and that’s perfectly fine.
+The latest version is Android 7 Nougat, but many tablets still come with Android 6 Marshmallow, or older versions.

 What size tablet should I buy?

 With bigger screens comes more weight.
 Aim for a maximum of around 450g, as anything heavier can be uncomfortable to hold for long periods, such as watching a film.
-And if you like to keep your tablet in a case, this will add more weight.
 But if you’ll use the tablet propped up on your lap or on a desk for most of the time, weight isn’t an issue.